kyleormsby/ProjectProjectWebsite/_posts/2017-07-08-multivariable-derivative.md

 Such an illustration highlights a key property of the single variable derivative: it’s the *best linear approximation* of a function at a point.
 For functions of more than one variable, the derivative exhibits this same characteristic, yet there is no obvious corresponding picture.
 What would an analogous visualization look like for a multivariable function?

 For the past few weeks, I’ve been working towards a visualization of multivariable functions and their derivatives.
-Check out the end result [here](http://demo.chrishenn.net), or read on to hear about my process.
+Check out the end result [here][demo], or read on to hear about my process.
 I assume some knowledge of calculus and mathematical notation.

 ## Visualizing vector fields in the plane